vigzmv/aliens_vs_cannons/README.md

 #### Redis

 Install and start redis-server.
-Redis is used to cache leaderboard and player data.
+Redis is used to cache the leaderboard and player data.

 ### Build the app for production: